-In the past year, Packback’s team of Community Managers have moderated over 350,000 questions and responses and maintained the health of all of the Curiosity Communities on Packback Questions.
+In the past year, Packback’s team of Community Managers have moderated more than 350,000 questions and responses and maintained the health of all of the Curiosity Communities on Packback Questions.

 How do our moderators manage the post volume?

 Through careful manual moderating and coaching around the Packback Community Guidelines, augmented by Packback’s proprietary Community Health Algorithm (that notifies our Community Managers of all posts that may not meet the Community Guidelines).

 We moderate the questions and answers in Packback to create an environment that lets curiosity to thrive and allows great discussions to be built.

 Our Community Managers are not policemen; their goal is not to punish students for posting something that doesn’t fit the guidelines.
 They are builders that work tirelessly to craft and protect a safe, supportive environment in every community that allows curiosity to thrive.

 Lazy posts, cheating or hurtful language can spoil the trust in a community and make it hard for everyone to be truly open and curious.
 But great questions lead to more great questions and make the community a safe space to be bold, think big, and make discoveries.

 Our Community Managers receive flags from three sources: their own manual bi-weekly review of every community, Crowdsourced Flags from students and professors flagging posts within their own community, and our Community Health Algorithm which automatically flags posts which may be violating the Community Guidelines.

 Just because a post is “flagged” does not mean that it will be removed!
 But it does mean that it will get reviewed by our moderation team within 24 hours of being “flagged”, guaranteeing that every “questionable” question gets a second look by a human moderator who cares deeply about the health of the community.